 Some other attributes you should consider logging:

-Data you should never include in standard logging includes:
+Data you should never include in standard logging include:

-With the right security logging in place, you can stop an attack much quicker and before it becomes a critical data breach.
-You'll need to work with administrators and developers to put the right logging, risk response team, and procedures in place.
-However, the time it takes and the extra logging are critical for secure cloud applications.
+With the proper security logging in place, you can stop an attack much quicker and before it becomes a critical data breach.
+You'll need to work with administrators and developers to put the proper logging, risk response team, and procedures in place.
+However, the time it takes and the extra logging is critical for secure cloud applications.